Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

-Lee County beaches and parking are open.
-Commissioners offered safety guidelines and stressed it is imperative that residents remain vigilant to continue social distancing to mitigate the spread of COVID-19.
+Lee and Collier County beaches and beach parking are open.
+Please continue to follow social distancing and safety protocols to mitigate the spread of COVID-19.

-For more information about beaches, visit our page, Which Southwest Florida Beaches Are Open.
+For more information, please visit our page to find out Which Southwest Florida Beaches Are Open.

-On July 10, the Florida Department of Health reported a new confirmed case of COVID-19 on Sanibel.
-The total number of cases reported on the island since March 26 is 24.
+On September 15, the Florida Department of Health reported a new confirmed case of COVID-19 on Sanibel.
+The total number of cases reported on the island since March 26 is 49.
+This is the number of cumulative cases, not current active cases.
 There have been fewer than five cases reported on Captiva Island.
 Check the Florida Department of Health website for more information.

-Although numbers in the state of Florida have increased, Lee County still holds smaller case numbers and is considered safe to visit.
-Most of the cases in Southwest Florida are in East Lee County, where we do not have any vacation rental properties.
+Lee County still holds smaller case numbers than other areas in Florida and is considered safe to visit.
+Most of the cases in Southwest Florida are in areas where we do not have vacation rental properties.

 The Florida Department of Health updates its COVID-19 reports to include the number of cases per day by city, in addition to the number of cases per county, and statewide totals.
 The City of Sanibel home page provides direct access to these daily reports.
 The Florida Department of Health does not provide the City any information other than what appears on these reports.

-We appreciate your patience while we deal with this pandemic.
+We appreciate your patience while we deal with the pandemic.
 The safety and well being of our guests, owners, and employees are our top priorities.